Leopold I of Belgium: Domestic policy, politics and infrastructure

 Throughout Leopold's reign, Belgium experienced economic and industrial progress, despite economic crises during the early decades of his reign.
 The period between 1845 and 1849 was particularly hard in Flanders, where harvests failed and a third of the population became dependent on poor relief, and has been described as the "worst years of Flemish history".
 The economic situation in Flanders also increased the internal migration to Brussels and the industrial areas of Wallonia, which continued throughout the period.
 Despite this, Leopold worked closely with the government to develop infrastructure, which he promised in his enthronement speech: "Multiple efforts will be directed towards the improvement and extension of agriculture, commerce and industry; they contribute to spreading prosperity among the various classes of inhabitants and to cementing harmony."
 In 1842, Leopold failed to pass laws to regulate child and women labour.
-He wanted to ban them from working in certain industries, such as harvesting in which he believe they dominated; however, the Bill he proposed was defeated, and child labour continued to be abused.
+He wanted to ban them from working in certain industries, such as harvesting in which he believed they dominated; however, the Bill he proposed was defeated, and child labour continued to be abused.
 For example, in 1850, the coal industry employed nearly 3300 women, 4400 boys and 1221 girls under the age of sixteen in underground labour.
 In agriculture, similar statistics existed with harsh working conditions and low wages.
 An investigation was conducted in 1853 and 1854 by Édouard Ducpétiaux found that the average Belgian worker had to devote 65.8% of their wage to basic needs.
 Leopold never recognised or tended to the issue of low wages.